Libera Award for Best Breakthrough Artist

 The Libera Award for Best Breakthrough Artist is an award presented by the American Association of Independent Music at the annual Libera Award which recognizes "independent artist whose release exceeded a certain total of streams or equivalent sales" since 2012.
 The category was previously called Up & Comer Award in 2012 to 2014.

+For the first two years of the awards, the category had two winners, one voted by A2IM members and the other voted by eMusic members.
+Indie pop band The Dø and Indie soul band JC Brooks & the Uptown Sound were the inaugural recipients of the award.
+Since 2013, a set of nominees is annually presented, with the nomination sometimes being credited for a specific release.